Ella Shohat

+Ella Habiba Shohat is a professor of cultural studies at New York University.
+She has written and lectured on the topics of Eurocentrism, orientalism, post-colonialism, trans-nationalism, diasporic cultures, and Iraqi-Jewish culture.

-Background and Writings
+Background

 Arab-Jewish identity

-Ella Shohat's parents were Iraqi Jews who emigrated to Israel in the 1950s.
-Shohat describes herself as an "Arab-Jew" and "Iraqi-Jew".
-Some of Shohat's writing deals with Arab-Jewish identity within the context of the Arab-Israeli conflict.
+Shohat's parents were Iraqi Jews who were displaced to Israel in the 1950s and then moved to the United States.
+She has described herself as an "Arab-Jew" with regard to her identity (see Mizrahi Jews).
+Some of Shohat's writing deals with Arab-Jewish identity within the context of the Arab–Israeli conflict.
 She described her childhood in Israel in the 1960s as a time when children were "recruited for the making of a new identity that was to clash with our parents' Iraqiness, Arabness and Middle Easterness".
-Shohat's grandparents never learned Hebrew and her parents lamented how "in Iraq [...] we were Jews.
+Her grandparents never learned Hebrew and her parents lamented how "in Iraq [...] we were Jews.
 In Israel, we are Arabs".
 Her father and his friends were told to stop speaking Arabic in the workplace and Shohat herself recalls similar messages being communicated to children at school.
-She described herself and other schoolchildren as "unknowing targets of mental colonization [...] [who] were expected to delete [...] the past across the border [and] also the transplanted Baghdads, Cairos or Rabats of our homes and neighbourhoods".
+She described herself and other schoolchildren as "unknowing targets of mental colonization [...] [who] were expected to delete [...] the past across the border [and] also the transplanted Baghdads, Cairos or Rabats of our homes and neighborhoods".
 Shohat felt that this process was part of "disciplining, corrective, normalizing machine" designed to make them "proud Israelis".

-Media

-Shohat has also written extensively on Israeli and Western media.